Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 Synergies in the formula

 Hyaluronic acid works within a network of bioactives that complement each other for maintaining tissue structure.
 Collagen types I and III provides the protein scaffold of the dermis, while hyaluronic acid fills the spaces between fibers to maintain hydration and turgor.
 Vitamin C acts as an essential cofactor for collagen synthesis: without it, new fiber production slows.
 Zinc supports skin cell renewal and normal protein synthesis, reinforcing extracellular matrix integrity.
-For the joint sphere, glucosamine sulfate provides glycosaminoglycan precursors for cartilage, complementing hyaluronic acid''s action on synovial fluid viscosity.
+For the joint sphere, glucosamine sulfate provides glycosaminoglycan precursors for cartilage, complementing hyaluronic acid's action on synovial fluid viscosity.

 Safety & Precautions

 Oral hyaluronic acid has a favorable safety profile with a substantial track record.
 Used in food and cosmetics for decades, it is recognized as safe by European food authorities (authorized Novel Food).
 Clinical trials report few adverse effects at studied doses (80 to 200 mg per day).
-No notable interactions with nutrients or medications have been documented.
-As a precaution, supplementation is not recommended during pregnancy and breastfeeding due to the lack of specific data in these populations.
-Individuals on anticoagulants or with a particular health situation should consult a healthcare professional before starting supplementation.

 Scientific Studies